-Combined, these benefits help firms maximize their profits while minimizing their inventory investments.
-When supported by a scalable, cloud-based inventory management solution, this approach also helps distributors protect themselves from fluctuations in demand, reduce the risk of loss, minimize administrative workloads and avoid ordering duplications.
-Most importantly, a scalable inventory management platform ensures that customers get their shipments in a timely fashion in today's on-demand business world-a must-have for any growing distributorship.
+Michelle Davidson, Wholesale Distribution Industry Principal, Oracle Netsuite Combined, these benefits help firms maximize their profits while minimizing their inventory investments.
+When supported by a scalable, cloud-based inventory management solution, this approach also helps retailers protect themselves from fluctuations in demand, reduce the risk of loss, minimize administrative workloads and avoid ordering duplications.
+Most importantly, a scalable inventory management platform ensures that customers get their shipments in a timely fashion in today's on-demand business world-a must-have for any growing retailer.

-About Oracle Netsuite
+About Oracle NetSuite

 For more than 20 years, Oracle NetSuite has helped organizations grow, scale and adapt to change.
-NetSuite provides a suite of cloud-based applications, which includes financials/Enterprise Resource Planning (ERP), HR, professional services automation and omnichannel commerce, used by more than 16,000 customers and subsidiaries in 203 countries and dependent territories.
+NetSuite provides a suite of cloud-based applications, which includes financials/Enterprise Resource Planning (ERP), HR, professional services automation and omnichannel commerce, used by more than 19,000 customers in 203 countries and dependent territories.

-ORACLE® NETSUITE
+ORACLE NETSUITE